South Africa national rugby union team

-The South Africa national rugby union team, commonly known as the Springboks (colloquially the Boks, Bokke or Amabokoboko), is the country's national team governed by the South African Rugby Union.
-The Springboks play in green and gold jerseys with white shorts.
-Their emblem is a native antelope, the Springbok, which is the national animal of South Africa.
-The team has been representing South Africa in international rugby union since 30 July 1891, when they played their first test match against a British Isles touring team.
-They are currently the reigning World Champions and have won the World Cup on 3 occasions, (1995, 2007, and 2019).
-The Springboks are equalled with the All Blacks with 3 World Cup wins.
+The South Africa national rugby union team, commonly known as the Springboks (colloquially the Boks, Bokke or Amabhokobhoko) is the country's national team, governed by the South African Rugby Union.
+The team play in green and gold jerseys with white shorts, and their emblem is the springbok, a native antelope and the national animal of South Africa.
+Their first test match was on 30 July 1891 against a British Isles touring team.
+The Springboks are the reigning World Cup winners, and have won the tournament four times (1995, 2007, 2019 and 2023), more than any other country.

 The team made its World Cup debut in 1995, when the newly democratic South Africa hosted the tournament.
-Although South Africa was instrumental in the creation of the Rugby World Cup competition, the Springboks did not compete in the first two World Cups in 1987 and 1991 because of international anti-apartheid sporting boycotts.
-The Springboks defeated the All Blacks 15–12 in the 1995 final, which is now remembered as one of the greatest moments in South Africa's sporting history, and a watershed moment in the post-Apartheid nation-building process.
+Although South Africa was instrumental in creating the Rugby World Cup competition, the Springboks could not compete in the first two tournaments, in 1987 and 1991 due to international anti-apartheid sporting boycotts.
+The Springboks' victory over New Zealand, 15–12 in the 1995 final is remembered as one of the greatest moments in South Africa's sporting history, and a watershed moment in the post-apartheid nation-building process.

-South Africa regained the title as champions 12 years later, when they defeated England 15–6 in the 2007 final.
-As a result of the 2007 World Cup tournament the Springboks were promoted to first place in the IRB World Rankings, a position they held until July the following year when New Zealand regained the top spot.
-They were named 2008 World Team of the Year at the Laureus World Sports Awards.
-South Africa then won a third World Cup title, defeating England 32–12 in the 2019 final.
-As a result of this, the South African National Rugby Union Team were named 2020 World Team of the Year at the Laureus World Sports Awards for a second time.
+The Springboks also compete in the annual Rugby Championship (previously the Tri-Nations), along with Argentina, Australia and New Zealand.
+They have won the Championship six times in 29 competitions and are the only team to have won the competition and the World Cup in the same year.

-The Springboks also compete in the annual Rugby Championship (formerly the Tri-Nations), along with their Southern Hemisphere counterparts Argentina, Australia and New Zealand.
-They have won the Championship on four occasions in Twenty-Four competitions and are the only team to have won a version of the competition and the Rugby World Cup in the same year.
+Rugby union is a highly popular sport in South Africa, often attracting the country's most talented athletes.
+Many teams have suffered their biggest record defeats to the Springboks, including Australia, Italy, New Zealand, Scotland, Uruguay and Wales.

-For almost a hundred years, South Africans have been proud of the performance of their rugby union team, the Springboks are known throughout the world, even by non-rugby specialists.
-Rugby union is very popular in South Africa, the one which is practiced preferably by the most talented sportsmen of the country.
-Many teams have had their biggest defeats to the Springboks; including Australia, Italy, Scotland, Uruguay and Wales.
+Sixteen former Springboks and influential South Africans have been inducted into the World Rugby Hall of Fame.